ministryofjustice/hmpps-subject-access-request-ui/README.md

 * redis - session store and token caching
 * manage-users-api - for user management

-And for SAR functionality, we also require:
-* hmpps-service-catalogue - DPS service catalogue for API endpoints

 ### Environment variables

 The `server/data/serviceCatalogue/serviceCatalogue.yaml` file contains a static list of services that the SAR service can request data from.